sanyaade-teachings/pippi/README.md

     pip install pippi

-### Install from source

-Or to install the most recent development version.
-Install deps:

-    pip install -r requirements.txt

-Build the cython extensions from source & run the test suite

-    make clean build test

-Please let me know if you run into problems!

 ## Tutorials

 There are annotated example scripts in the `tutorials` directory which introduce some of pippi's functionality.